lunagarigen/notes/README.md

 - Don't prematurely optimize; instead, refactor as needed based on real-world usage data.
 - Always keep in mind the SOLID principles and the DRY (Don't Repeat Yourself) principle.
 - Comment your code, especially for complex logic, but let the code itself do most of the talking through self-explanatory structure and design.

+# 2024-01-19
+- "Today's programming wisdom is to embrace the principle of 'Simplicity is the ultimate sophistication.' - As we code, strive to write clear and concise logic that is easily maintainable and avoids unnecessary complexity.
+Remember that what you build today may be read, modified, and debugged by others or even your future self.
+So, focus on writing clean, modular, and well-documented code that follows established best practices and design patterns.
+Also, never underestimate the importance of testing; it's a cornerstone of robust software development."